 - – Encourage young people to download the ‘Sortli’ App.
 A fun, informative and easy-to-navigate, free mobile app for young people to help them with their transition to independence.
 Sortli is a pocket guide companion to services and support.
 It provides a step-by-step guide for all the important areas of a young person’s life, such as finding a place to live, looking after their health, managing their budget, finding a job, doing training or education and general life skills.

 To find out how you can be involved in T2i month click here for an information sheet.

-G-Force has developed a poster specifically designed for young people.
+G-Force have developed a poster specifically designed for young people.
 For a copy of this poster please click here.
 This poster can be displayed in areas that young people will frequent including, but not limited to offices, youth spaces, carers houses and residential’s.

-If your organisations is hosting an event for T2i month then be sure to let us know!
-To register any events you may be running for T2i month in November please contact Kelly at CREATE on firstname.lastname@example.org with a blurb of your event and event details.
+If your organisation is hosting an event for T2i month then be sure to let us know!
+To register any events you may be running for T2i month in November please contact Kelly at CREATE on email@example.com with a blurb of your event and event details.